-It’s a battle many businesses contend with when looking for the right digital strategy to improve visibility and sales.
-Choosing between in-house vs. outsourced marketing can be challenging, and there are key considerations that should be made before making such an important decision.
+It’s a battle many businesses contend with when looking for the right digital strategy to improve visibility and sales – doing in-house marketing or outsourcing their marketing to an agency.
+Choosing between in-house vs agency marketing can be challenging, and there are key considerations that should be made before making such an important decision.

-This blog post outlines the advantages and disadvantages of using an in-house marketing team and an outsourced marketing agency, helping you to understand what’s right for your business.
-(Spoiler alert: we think outsourced marketing comes out on top, but we would say that wouldn’t we?)
+This blog post outlines the advantages and disadvantages of using an in-house marketing team and an outsourced marketing agency, helping you understand what’s right for your business.

-In-house marketing means that all marketing activities (both online and offline) are managed by an internal team who has been hired by the business they are working for.
-In-house marketing can be handled by one single representative (often referred to as a marketing manager, marketing assistant or ecommerce manager) or, if budget allows, a business may recruit an in-house team to replicate the digital agency model.
+In-house marketing means that all marketing activities are managed internally within the business.
+In-house marketing can be handled by one single representative (often referred to as a marketing manager, marketing assistant or eCommerce manager).
+If budget allows, a business may recruit an in-house team to replicate the digital agency model.

-1. Control of the individuals who are working for you.
-You may want to know exactly who is running your digital marketing campaigns, and if you want to stick with in-house, you can handpick your team members right from the very start.
-However, you have to be prepared to invest lots of time and resources on recruitment to ensure you’ve got the right people representing your brand.
+You may want to know exactly who is running your digital marketing campaigns and, if you want to stick with in-house marketing, you can handpick your team members right from the very start.
+First, however, you have to be prepared to invest lots of time and resources in recruitment to ensure you’ve got the right people representing your brand.

-2. Strong understanding of your business.
 They’re paid to be devoted to your brand and can spend every single day understanding exactly how your business works.
-They will also have a deeper understanding of your closest competition because they have the time to keep a watchful eye on what they’re up to.
+They will also have a deeper understanding of your product or service because it’s all they’re working on.

-3. Strong communication.
-If you opt for in-house, you’re not required to travel far to communicate with your team.
-You can tap the shoulder of your desk neighbour or wave from the other side of the office to get the attention of your marketing team.
-As they are in the same building, timelines can be moved, and new decisions can be adapted to quickly as communication is simpler.
+If you opt for in-house marketing, you’re not required to travel far to communicate with your team.
+You can tap the shoulder of your desk neighbour, message them on Slack or wave from the other side of the office to get the attention of your marketing team.
+As they are in the same building, timelines can be moved, and new decisions can be implemented quickly as communication is simpler.

-4. Cheaper for smaller businesses.
-Choosing to go in-house is often favoured amongst smaller businesses and start-ups.
-Their budget is tight, and a smaller company may want tighter reins on what’s going on in terms of marketing spend.
+Opting for in-house marketing is often favoured amongst smaller businesses and start-ups.
+Their budget is tight, and they typically want tighter reins on their marketing spend.
 Understanding how to manage your digital marketing budget is important before making your decision to ensure you make the right choice.

-1. Limited creativity.
 Having a team devoted to your business is all well and good; however, hiring individuals to work on your brand day in day out may hinder overall creativity.
-If a team is so involved with the day to day running of the business, it may be challenging to step outside of those activities, develop a broader perspective, and strategise how to grow the business.
+When your in-house marketing team is deeply involved with the day to day running of the business, it may be harder to step outside of those activities, develop a broader perspective, and strategize how to grow the business.

-2. Underdeveloped skills and experience.
-If you use an in-house team, your business may suffer from a limited skill set.
-Although you may hire individuals based on their digital marketing skills and experience, once they are embedded into the in-house team, they will not have the time and resources available to continue and develop their skills.
+If you use an in-house marketing team, your business may suffer from a limited skill set.
+Although you may hire individuals based on their digital marketing skills and experience, once they are embedded into the in-house team, they may struggle to find the time and resources available to continue developing their skills.
 You also only have access to a limited range of skills by going in-house, so you may have to compromise on some of the expertise you were hoping to utilise.

-Using an outsourced marketing agency often requires a full handover of digital marketing activities to a specialised agency partner.
-A digital agency acts as an extension of your business but relies solely on an expert team of digital strategists, analysts, and creatives who put brands in the right place at the right time in front of the right people in the digital marketplace to cultivate growth online.
+Using an outsourced marketing agency often involves a full handover of digital marketing activities to a specialised agency partner.
+A digital agency acts as an extension of your business but uses an expert team of digital strategists, analysts, and creatives who put brands in the right place at the right time in front of the right people in the digital marketplace to cultivate growth online.

 Choosing the right digital marketing agency can be difficult, and there are a number of different agency types that can be used.
 In the simplest terms, opting for an outsourced marketing solution puts an experienced team of digital specialists at your disposal.